caniko/BiKiPy/documentation/source/features/motion.rst

 Most applications should use the :code:`features.motion.Motion` class to compute and store these features.

 Before computing the displacement, the coordinates have their magnitude or `Euclidean norm`_ computed.
-Any values that are missing, defined as :code:`np.nan`, are interpolated with the akima_ method.
+Any values that are missing, defined as :code:`numpy.nan` or undefined (**N**ot **A** **N**umber), are either interpolated or separated.
+This is required

 The `finite difference`_ of the prepared displacement data, the resulting data is speed; the finite difference of speed is acceleration:

 .. math::
     s_{n} = p_{n+1} - p_{n} \quad m \in [0, k-1]